uidaholib/main-web-redesign_draft/docs/chat-widgets.md

 To add proactive chat to a page, use the the front matter:
 `chat-widget: true`

+To add Spec chat to a page, use the front matter:
+`chat-widget: spec`

-To add SPEC chat to a page, use the front matter:
+To add Data Hub chat to a page, use the front matter:
-`chat-widget-spec: true`
+`chat-widget: datahub`

 ## Code